Rugby Championship team news: Australia make six changes for South Africa | New Zealand keep faith with same XV

 Replacements: 16.
 Codie Taylor, 17.
 George Bower, 18.
 Fletcher Newell, 19.
 Tupou Vaa'i, 20.
 Akira Ioane, 21.
 Finlay Christie, 22.
 Stephen Perofeta, 23.
 Quinn Tupaea.

-Watch Australia vs South Africa and New Zealand vs Australia live back-to-back on Sky Sports Main Event and Arena from 6:20am Saturday.
+Watch Australia vs South Africa and New Zealand vs Argentina live back-to-back on Sky Sports Main Event and Arena from 6:20am Saturday.